 TUITION AND FEES

 Tuition and fees are charged by the credit hour.
 Graduate students are considered full-time when enrolled in 9 credit hours.
-The following summary of Vermont resident and non-resident tuition and fees is based on the more detailed content found here.
-Domestic students generally enroll in 15 credit hours per semester, international and domestic students taking two years to complete the program may take fewer credits hours per semester.
+Learn more about Vermont resident and non-resident tuition fees.
+Domestic students generally enroll in 15 credit hours per semester.
+Students taking longer to complete the program may take fewer credits hours per semester.
 [International students can only take less than nine credits in a semester in the last semester to complete the program.]